nosotrascr/nosotrascr-main-site/wp-content/plugins/sassy-social-share/readme.txt

 [Bugfix] Email share popup was being triggered in the same bowser tab instead of the new tab [Bugfix] Url of Facebook Debugger in "Troubleshooter" section was broken [Bugfix] Print icon in the "More" popup is using PrintFriendly instead of Print

+= 3.3.11 [20 August 2020] =
+[Improvement] Admin UI improvements

+= 3.3.12 [29 August 2020] =
+[Bugfix] Updating the plugin was causing changes in the CSS files of the plugin even when Logo color of the social share icons was not customized

+= 3.3.13 [6 October 2020] =
+[Bugfix] Clear Bitly cache and Clear share count cache buttons in the Miscellaneous section were showing infinite loading